arunsank/Designing-a-navigation-system-for-the-visually-impaired/readme.txt

+#Designing a navigation system for the visually impaired
 Files:
 |-main.py : Python file to detect object and door(method two), Door Open/Close and distance calculation
 |-Doorwithknobs.py : Python file to door and knobs(method one), Door Open/Close and distance calculation